elyor-doniyorov/Capstone-Project-Pet-s-Shop/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# NEWSWEEK Clone Project

-Clone of the The Next Web website page putting emphasis on how it behaves differently depending on the size of the screen.
+CAPSTONE Project website page putting emphasis on how it behaves differently depending on the size of the screen.

 ## Built With